The University of Michigan Student Rights and Student Records

 A student is an individual for whom the University maintains education records and who is or has been enrolled in and attended credit bearing courses at the University.

 Education records include those records which contain information directly related to a student and which are maintained by the University or by a person acting for the University.
-The following are not education records: records kept in the sole possession of the maker, law enforcement records, records relating to individuals employed by the University, records related to treatment provided by a health professional, records that contain information about an individual after that person is no longer a student, i.e. alumni records.
+The following are not education records: records kept in the sole possession of the maker, law enforcement records, records relating to individuals employed by the University, records related to treatment provided by a health professional when maintained solely for treatment purposes, records that contain information about an individual after that person is no longer a student, i.e. alumni records.

 Non-disclosure of directory information may be requested by currently enrolled students.
 Non-disclosure means the University may not release any directory information about the student, except as permitted under the provisions of FERPA.
 The University may not even acknowledge to third parties that the person is a student.